Module openrelik_worker_common.file_utils

 An OutputFile object.

-def delete_file_tree(root_path: tempfile.TemporaryDirectory) ‑> None
+def delete_file_tree(root_path: tempfile.TemporaryDirectory) ‑> None-

 Expand source code

 def delete_file_tree(root_path: tempfile.TemporaryDirectory) -> None: """Delete a temporary file tree folder structure.
 Args: root_path: TemporaryDirectory root object of file tree structure.
-Returns: None Raises: TypeError """ if not isinstance(root_path, tempfile.TemporaryDirectory): raise TypeError("Root path is not a TemporaryDirectory object!") root_path.cleanup()
+Returns: None Raises: TypeError """ if not isinstance(root_path, tempfile.TemporaryDirectory): raise TypeError("Root path is not a TemporaryDirectory object!") root_path.cleanup()Delete a temporary file tree folder structure.

 Args

-- TemporaryDirectory root object of file tree structure.
+root_path- TemporaryDirectory root object of file tree structure.

 Returns: None Raises: TypeError

-def get_relative_path(path: str) ‑> str
+def get_relative_path(path: str) ‑> str-

 Expand source code

 def get_relative_path(path: str) -> str: """Converts a full path to relative path without the root.
 Args: path: A full path.
-Returns: A relative path without the root. """ path = PurePath(path) return str(path.relative_to(path.anchor))
+Returns: A relative path without the root. """ path = PurePath(path) return str(path.relative_to(path.anchor))Converts a full path to relative path without the root.

 Args

-- A full path.
+path- A full path.

 Returns